Do you feel that your perineum has never been the same after childbirth?

 Dr. Minotti begins with the reconstruction of the deep musculature.
 The muscle bundles of the pelvic floor that have been separated or weakened — whether due to childbirth, episiotomy, or aging — are identified, dissected, and reapproximated with strong sutures.
 This restores the support of the pelvic organs and narrows the vaginal canal in its lower portion.
 When there is a rectocele, the posterior vaginal wall is reinforced.

 Next, I perform the external aesthetic reconstruction.
-I remove excess skin and scar tissue from the perineal area, shape the contour for a harmonious and natural appearance, and perform delicate sutures that are positioned in the natural folds of the area.
+I remove excess skin and scar tissue from the perineal area, shape the contour for a smooth, natural appearance, and perform delicate sutures that are positioned in the natural folds of the area.
 When necessary, I also correct the vaginal introitus and address asymmetries of the surrounding tissues.

 The surgical approach is individualized.
 Depending on the degree of perineal compromise, I may use: